 SP4PHC in Burkina Faso

 Health financing reforms in Burkina Faso take place in a challenging environment, as the country struggles with security concerns and labor unrest.
-SP4PHC works with the Ministry of Health to support reforms through pragmatic steps to enhance strategic purchasing of family planning and maternal, newborn, and child health services.
-A key focus is the gratuité scheme that uses government funds to replace out-of-pocket payments and allows public health facilities to provide a defined package of maternal, newborn, and child health services free of charge.
-SP4PHC gathers evidence on the gratuité scheme, including its extension to include family planning, to build consensus about ways to improve its performance, and to develop and test policy changes.
-SP4PHC facilitates the harmonization of the gratuité scheme and other schemes under the Caisse Nationale d’Assurance Maladie Universelle (CNAMU), the national health insurance agency.
-For more information, view our Burkina Faso overview presentation, one pager, and factsheet.
+SP4PHC works with the Ministry of Health (MoH) to support reforms through pragmatic steps to enhance strategic purchasing of family planning and maternal, newborn, and child health services.
+A key focus is the Gratuité scheme that uses government funds to replace out-of-pocket payments and allows public health facilities to provide a defined package of maternal, newborn, and child health (MNCH) services free of charge.
+SP4PHC gathers evidence on the Gratuité scheme, including its extension to include family planning (FP), to build consensus about ways to improve its performance, and to develop and test policy changes.
+SP4PHC facilitates the harmonization of the Gratuité scheme and other schemes under the Caisse Nationale d’Assurance Maladie Universelle (CNAMU), the national health insurance agency.
+For more information, view our Burkina Faso overview presentation and one pager.
 To see how our SP4PHC team in Burkina Faso has helped its government respond to Covid-19, view our Covid-19 response page.

 SP4PHC has three key strategies to strengthen primary health care in Burkina Faso.

 Strategy 1: Support the development and effectiveness of the Gratuité scheme, and prepare for transfer to CNAMU